 - Liberally spread dijon mustard on the bottom half of the bun.
 Place the reserved onions on top of the mustard.

-- Next place the sliced deli ham on top of the onions, then the sliced roasted pork, two slices of the cheese, two slices of pickles and then place the top of the bun back to make a sandwich.
+- Next, place the sliced deli ham on top of the onions, then the sliced roasted pork, two slices of cheese, and two slices of pickles, and then place the top of the bun back to make a sandwich.